 Ductless HVAC Systems

-Ductless HVAC systems, also known as mini-split systems, are a relatively new type of HVAC system that are growing in popularity in the Ottawa area.
+Ductless HVAC systems, also known as mini-split systems, are a relatively new type of HVAC system that is growing in popularity in the Ottawa area.
 As the name suggests, these systems don’t require ductwork to distribute air throughout the home.
 Instead, they consist of an outdoor unit that is connected to one or more indoor units via a conduit.
 The indoor units can be mounted on walls or ceilings, and they can be controlled independently of one another.

 Ductless systems have a number of advantages over central air systems.
 For one, they’re more energy-efficient because there’s no ductwork to leak air.
-They’re also more flexible, since you can install them in rooms that don’t have ductwork or that are difficult to reach with ductwork.
-They’re also relatively easy to install, since they don’t require any ductwork.
+They’re also more flexible since you can install them in rooms that don’t have ductwork or that are difficult to reach with ductwork.
+They’re also relatively easy to install since they don’t require any ductwork.

 However, ductless systems can be more expensive to install than central air systems.
 They’re also not as effective at cooling larger homes, since you may need to install multiple indoor units to effectively cool each room.